cs373n/idb/PITCHME.md

 +++

-### The new flask restless takes a while to access our data in the API
+### The new flask restless has slow responses for large data sets